I know you’ve wondered.

 Luckily, you’re in the right spot.

-Every day, across all 313,000 sites using Sumo, 10 MILLION pop-ups are triggered, and in the past month we’ve collected over 4 MILLION emails for our users, giving us an insane amount of data on what works, what doesn't, and where you should be.
+We’re the leader in helping you collect email addresses, giving us an insane amount of data on what works, what doesn't, and where you should be.

-So pull up your Sumo stats and get ready to do some comparison.
+So pull up your stats and get ready to do some comparisons.